String of Pearls Ultimate Care Guide (and how not to kill them)

 Although we're used to seeing them vining at home, in their natural habitat in the deserts of East Africa, they are actually ground cover.
 If your SOP is really happy, you'll get delicate, miniature dandelion-like flowers too, which smell like a mix of vanilla and cinnamon.
 Delicious.
 The flowers can last a good month or so too.
 One of mine is flowering right now (in the middle of winter).

 Being a desert-dwelling, ground-cover plant, you've probably clicked now why a free-draining, light soil is so important.
 String of Pearls definitely don't like wet feet.
-Grab a bag of cactus or succulent mix - I use the Bio Leaf Succulent for mine - or you can DIY your own mix by including pumice, fine orchid bark, coarse sand, potting mix and more (if using potting mix, make it about 1/4 of the mix, the rest should be gritty and free-draining).
+Grab a bag of succulent mix or a fine soil-free aroid mix - I use the Bio Leaf Soil-free Fine Blend for mine - or you can DIY your own mix.

-Those pretty pearls are prone to root rot, so as well as light, free-draining soil, make sure the pot they're in has good drainage holes.
-Terracotta is all good for these guys also to keep things dry.
-Mine are all in standard plastic nursery pots and thriving, but terracotta's a goody for you over-waterers.
-I started off that way inclined too, but am now an avid under-waterer.
-Pearls have a shallow root system too, so a shallow wide pot is all good (and looks fantastic), combined with a finer grade of substrate.
+Those pretty pearls are prone to root rot, so as well as light, free-draining soil, make sure the pot they're in has good drainage ideally multiple drainage holes so water doesn't pool and collect at the bottom.
+Terracotta is so-so for these guys also to keep things dry (I find it keeps the mix too dry at my place, but it depends on your conditions).
+Mine are all in clear plastic nursery pots and thriving, but terracotta's a goody for over-waterers or for soil-based substrates.
+Pearls have a shallow root system too, so a shallow wide pot is great for them (and looks fantastic), combined with a finer grade of substrate.

 Watch for low soil